compdani/vue-bot-ui/README.md

     },

     connectToHuman() {
-      // This could trigger an actual API call to your support system this.addBotMessage({
+      this.addBotMessage({
         type: 'text',
         text: 'I\'m connecting you with a human agent.
 Please wait a moment...',
         disableInput: true
       })

-      // Example: Call external API
+      // Call external API for human handoff this.callSupportAPI('connect_human')
-      // this.callSupportAPI('connect_human', { userId: this.currentUser.id })
     },

     sendDefaultResponse() {